vsukhor/MosaicSC/README.md

 ### Analyzing the results

-The simulation saves snapshots of the Potts lattice, list of the SCs present and generates a detailde log file reporting evolution of the key metrics.
+The simulation saves snapshots of the Potts lattice, list of the SCs present and generates a detailed log file reporting evolution of the key metrics parameters.
 [scripts/time_analysis/](scripts/time_analysis/) directory contains Python 3 code for basic visualization and analysis of the logged data.
 The scripts can be used independently of the main C++ code,  provided the output files are available (see the [instructions](scripts/README.md) inside).